TheCheapestPixels/panda3d-boterham/README.md

 Note: At the moment the linked collection should begin with one root node (like an empty) with the same name as the collection.
 This is because blender links collections which are not exported to gltf.
 Also this behavior should be optional but isn't at the moment.
 All linked instances will turn to tagged empties when using boterham.
 Sorry!

-### Wireframe
-When you check the "wireframe" option in the viewport display menu in the object tab, boterham duplicates the object and removes all the faces, leaving behind the edges.
-These edges will be colored by the object color, as set in the same menu.

 ## Dream features:
 * store vertex groups as list of vertex indices